andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 With the burial concluded, Strahd’s bats take off into the air, vanishing up into the mist surrounding the base of Castle Ravenloft.

 Donavich takes the bats’ presence as a bad omen.
-In a surprisingly lucid moment, he warns the players and Ismark of a Barovian superstition that young women with red hair often find that ill luck travels beside them, and asks if Ireena plans to remain in Barovia now that the Devil has awoken.
-If told that Ireena and the players intend to leave, Donavich suggests the Abbey of St. Markovia in Krezk as an eventual destination.
+In a surprisingly lucid moment, he warns the players and Ismark of a Barovian superstition that young women with red hair often find that ill luck travels beside them, and asks if Iván plans to remain in Barovia now that the Devil has awoken.
+If told that Iván and the players intend to leave, Donavich suggests the Abbey of St. Markovia in Krezk as an eventual destination.
 He notes it was once a bastion of good, and may yet still offer some protection.

 > [!lore] **Who Knows of the Abbey?**
 > All Barovians know that the Abbey of St. Markovia lies in the village of Krezk.
 Most outside of Krezk are unsure as to whether it still operates, though rumors abound that Strahd destroyed it long ago, leaving nothing more than ghosts to haunt its halls.
 A few Vallakians, including Father Lucian Petrovich of St. Andral's Church, know that the Abbey was reopened more than one hundred years ago, but none beyond Krezk know that the Abbey's current abbot is the same man who reopened its doors over a century ago.

 ### Return to the Mansion
-When the players return to the burgomaster’s manor following the burial, [[Non-Player Characters#Ireena Kolyana|Ireena]] and [[Non-Player Characters#Ismark Kolyanovich|Ismark]] prepare a light breakfast while speaking with the players about their next steps.
+When the players return to the burgomaster’s manor following the burial, [[Non-Player Characters#Iván Kolyanovich|Iván]] and [[Non-Player Characters#Ismark Kolyanovich|Ismark]] prepare a light breakfast while speaking with the players about their next steps.
 The conversation largely proceeds as follows unless redirected by the players:

-* Ismark confirms that St. Andral's Church in Vallaki is Ireena's destination.
+* Ismark confirms that St. Andral's Church in Vallaki is Iván's destination.
-* Ireena asks the players about their destination or plans in Vallaki, as well as whether they expect to make any stops along the road there.
+* Iván asks the players about their destination or plans in Vallaki, as well as whether they expect to make any stops along the road there.
-* If the players have mentioned their intent to visit Tser Pool, Ismark notes that the journey to Vallaki is more than a day's travel if the players plan to visit Tser Pool first, and that Ireena and the players will likely need to spend a night on the road.
+* If the players have mentioned their intent to visit Tser Pool, Ismark notes that the journey to Vallaki is more than a day's travel if the players plan to visit Tser Pool first, and that Iván and the players will likely need to spend a night on the road.
 He recommends doing so at Tser Pool itself.
 * If the players haven't mentioned their intent to visit Tser Pool, Ismark notes that the Svalich Road can be dangerous, and advises the players to set a waypoint to rest and recuperate along the way.
 (Better to be cautious, he says, than to rush into a more taxing journey than necessary.)
 He suggests Tser Pool as a potential waypoint.
 * In either case, Ismark notes that Tser Pool is a bit under two hours' journey from Barovia.
 (Though some Vistani are rumored to be in league with Strahd, Tser Pool is known to be a safe place for travelers to spend the night, especially given the reputation of the Vistani leader, Madam Eva.)

-Given the short distance to Tser Pool, Ireena tells the party that she'll be ready to leave at noon.
+Given the short distance to Tser Pool, Iván tells the party that he'll be ready to leave at noon.
 Until then, the players are free to explore the village, shop at Bildrath's Mercantile, or otherwise pass the time.
 ## B5e.
 Lugdanna's Knoll
-Approximately an hour before noon, [[Non-Player Characters#Ireena Kolyana|Ireena]] quietly slips out of the mansion, walking to Lugdana's Knoll, a small, quiet hill to the north of Barovia.
+Approximately an hour before noon, [[Non-Player Characters#Iván Kolyanovich|Iván]] quietly slips out of the mansion, walking to Lugdana's Knoll, a small, quiet hill to the north of Barovia.
 (The hill is named for the paladin Lugdana, who, according to legend, first met Burgomaster Ismark Antonovich the Great upon that hill.)

-Shortly before noon, if the players haven't been keeping track of her, [[Non-Player Characters#Ismark Kolyanovich|Ismark]]—who's currently briefing a pair of Barovian **scouts** regarding Gertruda's disappearance—notes Ireena's absence with minor concern and asks the players to find her and bring her home.
+Shortly before noon, if the players haven't been keeping track of him, [[Non-Player Characters#Ismark Kolyanovich|Ismark]]—who's currently briefing a pair of Barovian **scouts** regarding Gertruda's disappearance—notes Iván's absence with minor concern and asks the players to find him and bring him home.

-Because Strahd and his servants have only visited at night, Ismark isn't notably alarmed by Ireena's absence, but still wants to see her brought home as quickly as reasonably possible.
-Ismark advises that the players check Lugdana's Knoll first—one of Ireena's favorite spots around the village—and provides brief directions to get there.
+Because Strahd and his servants have only visited at night, Ismark isn't notably alarmed by Iván's absence, but still wants to see him brought home as quickly as reasonably possible.
+Ismark advises that the players check Lugdana's Knoll first—one of Iván's favorite spots around the village—and provides brief directions to get there.

 If the players visit the knoll, read:

 <div class="description">
 <p>As you pass through the sea of tall grasses north of the village, a gentle knoll rises before you, bordered on the far side by the clutches of the dark Svalich Wood.
 Plants with white, feathery flowers and a sweet, earthy scent seem to dance amidst the grass atop the hill, their leaves rustling in a whispering wind.</p>
 <p>A lonely tree stands atop the hill, its gnarled branches reaching skyward like outstretched arms.
-Beneath its shade kneels a female figure, her gaze fixated upon the ground.</p>
+Beneath its shade kneels a male figure, his gaze fixated upon the ground.</p>
 </div>

-The figure is Ireena, who has adorned her chestplate and rapier.
-As the players approach, they can see that she is using a trowel to dig a hole in the earth between the tree's roots.
-Ireena, fixated upon her work, doesn't notice the players until they call out to her or otherwise enter her field of view.
+The figure is Iván, who has adorned his chestplate and rapier.
+As the players approach, they can see that he is using a trowel to dig a hole in the earth between the tree's roots.
+Iván, fixated upon his work, doesn't notice the players until they call out to him or otherwise enter his field of view.

-Ireena greets the players with warmth, though with some embarrassment for having driven them to come search for her.
-She shares freely that she is digging for a small wooden chest that she and her mother, Korina Targolova, buried here before her mother's death fourteen years ago—a coffer whose contents she hopes to take as a keepsake when she departs for Vallaki, given that she doesn't know when, if ever, she'll be able to return home.
+Iván greets the players with warmth, though with some embarrassment for having driven them to come search for him.
+He shares freely that he is digging for a small wooden chest that he and his mother, Korina Targolova, buried here before his mother's death fourteen years ago—a coffer whose contents he hopes to take as a keepsake when he departs for Vallaki, given that he doesn't know when, if ever, he'll be able to return home.

-If allowed to finish unearthing the chest, Ireena opens it, revealing its contents.
+If allowed to finish unearthing the chest, Iván opens it, revealing its contents.
 The chest contains a silver bracelet set with gemstones, a pressed aster flower, a wooden charm in the shape of the yarrow flower on a leather cord, and a handkerchief with floral patterns.

-The flower (which Ireena found and her mother pressed), charm (which Ireena's mother wore as an apprentice to the town's healer), and handkerchief (which Ireena's mother helped her to sew) are all mementos of Ireena's childhood with her mother.
-The bracelet is an item that Ireena was found carrying when Kolyan found her in the Svalich Wood, which Korina kept as a memento of their "miracle child" after she learned that she could bear no more children.
+The flower (which Iván found and his mother pressed), charm (which Iván's mother wore as an apprentice to the town's healer), and handkerchief (which Iván's mother helped him to sew) are all mementos of Iván's childhood with his mother.
+The bracelet is an item that Iván was found carrying when Kolyan found him in the Svalich Wood, which Korina kept as a memento of their "miracle child" after she learned that she could bear no more children.

-The bracelet holds no sentimental value for Ireena, and she doesn't remember why she was carrying it when Kolyan first found her, or where she obtained it.
-She offers it to the players as a gift for their agreement to escort her to Vallaki, as compensation for their trouble.
+The bracelet holds no sentimental value for Iván, and he doesn't remember why he was carrying it when Kolyan first found him, or where he obtained it.
+He offers it to the players as a gift for their agreement to escort him to Vallaki, as compensation for their trouble.

 The silver bracelet, which is tarnished and clearly hundreds of years old, is worth 100 gp and bears an intricate pattern of the moon and stars along the exterior, with a moonstone gem embedded at the center of the moon and five lapis-lazuli serving as the stars.
 On the inside of the bracelet, in tiny, elegant script, the following message is engraved in Common: "Tatyana: May you find your path, and may you find light even in the darkest places—Mother & Father."

-Ireena doesn't know who Tatyana is.
-(Unbeknownst to Ireena, the bracelet was a gift from Tatyana Federovna's parents on Tatyana's eighteenth birthday.
+Iván doesn't know who Tatyana is.
+(Unbeknownst to Iván, the bracelet was a gift from Tatyana Federovna's parents on Tatyana's eighteenth birthday.
 It was lost in the Svalich Wood when Tatyana leapt to her death from the Castle Ravenloft overlook.)

-After sharing the items in the chest, Ireena apologizes to the players.
-"I'm not certain if my brother has been entirely forthright to you," she says, not meeting their eyes.
+After sharing the items in the chest, Iván apologizes to the players.
+"I'm not certain if my brother has been entirely forthright to you," he says, not meeting their eyes.
 "But—perhaps it's easier if I show you."
-She then removes her scarf, revealing the bite scars upon her neck.
-She can then share the following information:
+He then removes his scarf, revealing the bite scars upon his neck.
+He can then share the following information:

-* The creature hunting her is none other than the Devil of Castle Ravenloft himself—and he has twice visited her in recent days, drinking her blood before vanishing into the night.
+* The creature hunting him is none other than the Devil of Castle Ravenloft himself—and he has twice visited him in recent days, drinking his blood before vanishing into the night.
-* The first night, Strahd charmed her and Ismark at the front door and commanded them to invite him inside.
-The second night, when they locked and barred the door, Strahd came to her bedroom window instead.
+* The first night, Strahd charmed him and Ismark at the front door and commanded them to invite him inside.
+The second night, when they locked and barred the door, Strahd came to his bedroom window instead.
 (Strahd's visits are why the siblings have boarded up their windows and installed the locks on the door—for fear he might find his way inside once again.)

-"I don't know why he hasn't killed me or turned me," Ireena says, gritting her teeth as her hands curl into fists.
+"I don't know why he hasn't killed me or turned me," Iván says, gritting his teeth as his hands curl into fists.
 "I don't know if this is some kind of sick game he's playing, or if he just likes to see people suffer."

-The anger leaves her as she adds, somberly, "But now you know the truth."
-Her voice chokes as she adds, "They say women with red hair bring bad luck.
+The anger leaves him as he adds, somberly, "But now you know the truth."
+His voice chokes as he adds, "They say people with red hair bring bad luck.
 I'm sorry—I never wanted to bring any to you."
-(She is grateful for any reassurances the players might offer.)
+(He is grateful for any reassurances the players might offer.)

-Ireena gladly returns to the mansion with the players, or returns on her own shortly after noon if the players failed to find her.
-She then retrieves a packed traveling bag from her room.
+Iván gladly returns to the mansion with the players, or returns on his own shortly after noon if the players failed to find him.
+He then retrieves a packed traveling bag from his room.

-When the players are ready to leave, Ireena bids Ismark a heartfelt farewell and sets off on the road.
+When the players are ready to leave, Iván bids Ismark a heartfelt farewell and sets off on the road.

 **_Milestone_**.
 Burying the Burgomaster completes a story milestone.
-If the players depart Barovia with Ireena accompanying them, award each player 400 XP.
+If the players depart Barovia with Iván accompanying them, award each player 400 XP.
 If Doru successfully passed his test of will, award each player an additional 100 XP.

-> [!info]+ **Ireena Joins the Party**
+> [!info]+ **Iván Joins the Party**
 >
-> Ireena has the statistics of an **expert sidekick (Tasha's Cauldron of Everything, p.
+> Iván has the statistics of an **expert sidekick (Tasha's Cauldron of Everything, p.
 142)**, using the base stat block of a **noble.**
 >
-> Ireena's starting level is the same as the average level of the party at the time she first joins them.
-She begins with additional proficiencies in History, Medicine, Perception, Religion, and Stealth.
+> Iván's starting level is the same as the average level of the party at the time he first joins them.
+He begins with additional proficiencies in History, Medicine, Perception, Religion, and Stealth.
 >
-> Ireena also gains a level whenever the party does, whether or not she accompanied them, ending the adventure at 10th level.
+> Iván also gains a level whenever the party does, whether or not he accompanied them, ending the adventure at 10th level.
 (See <span class="citation">Tasha’s Cauldron of Everything, p.
 142</span> for more information about how to run and level sidekicks.)
 >
-> By default, Ireena chooses the following sidekick options as she gains levels:
+> By default, Iván chooses the following sidekick options as he gains levels:
 >
-> - **3rd Level.** Ireena gains expertise in the Insight and Medicine skills.
+> - **3rd Level.** Iván gains expertise in the Insight and Medicine skills.
-> - **4th Level.** Ireena’s Dexterity score increases by 2 to 14.
+> - **4th Level.** Iván’s Dexterity score increases by 2 to 14.
-> - **8th Level.** Ireena’s Dexterity score increases by 2 to 16.
+> - **8th Level.** Iván’s Dexterity score increases by 2 to 16.
-> - **10th Level.** Ireena’s Dexterity score increases by 2 to 18.
+> - **10th Level.** Iván’s Dexterity score increases by 2 to 18.
 >
-> None of Strahd's servants or monsters—regardless of their intelligence, and least of all Strahd himself—ever attack Ireena.
+> None of Strahd's servants or monsters—regardless of their intelligence, and least of all Strahd himself—ever attack Iván.

 ## B5f.
 Bildrath’s Mercantile
 <span class="citation"><em>This scene takes place in Chapter 3: Area E1.</em></span>